FindingJohnny/angular-dev-environment/README.md

 # Development Environment
 This is a stripped down version of JohnPapa's [gulp-patterns](https://github.com/johnpapa/gulp-patterns).
 It is intended for developers who want to create an Angular environment from the ground up.
 It contains a variety of basic tools to allow the developer to hit the ground running.

+Generating a new environment is as simple as using [Yeoman Generators](http://yeoman.io/generators/).

 ## Getting Started
 Please Note: The `nvm-setup` is written as a Bash script and thus the environment is intended for Bash users.